swiftlang/swift-org-website/documentation/cxx-interop/index.md

 } SWIFT_CONFORMS_TO(Serialization.Deserializable);
 ```

-Then, both `SerializedInt` and `SerializedFloat` conform to `Deserializable`,
+This makes all specializations, like `SerializedInt` and `SerializedFloat`,
+conform to `Deserializable` automatically in Swift.
+This means that they
-and can be used in generic code:
+can be easily used in generic code:

 ```swift
 extension Deserializable {